-- Ensure privacy for clients, staff, volunteers, or Board/Management Committee members when they are being interviewed or discussing matters of a personal or sensitive nature. - Only collect and store personal information that is necessary for the functioning of the organisation and its activities. - Use fair and lawful ways to collect personal information. - Collect personal information only by consent from an individual. - Ensure that people know what sort of personal information is held, what purposes it is held it for and how it is collected, used, disclosed and who will have access to it. - Ensure that personal information collected or disclosed is accurate, complete, and upto-date, and provide access to any individual to review information or correct wrong information about themselves. - Take reasonable steps to protect all personal information from misuse and loss and from unauthorised access, modification or disclosure. - Destroy or permanently de-identify personal information no longer needed and/or after legal requirements for retaining documents have expired.
-Some important records and documents may be held indefinitely, for example information held in relation to adoption. - All client case notes/documents are only stored for 12 months after no contact with the organisation.
+- Ensure privacy for clients, staff, volunteers, or Board/Management Committee members when they are being interviewed or discussing matters of a personal or sensitive nature. - Only collect and store personal information that is necessary for the functioning of the organisation and its activities. - Use fair and lawful ways to collect personal information. - Collect personal information only by consent from an individual. - Ensure that people know what sort of personal information is held, what purposes it is held for and how it is collected, used, disclosed and who will have access to it. - Ensure that personal information collected or disclosed is accurate, complete, and upto-date, and provide access to any individual to review information or correct wrong information about themselves. - Take reasonable steps to protect all personal information from misuse and loss and from unauthorised access, modification or disclosure. - Destroy or permanently de-identify personal information no longer needed and/or after legal requirements for retaining documents have expired.
+Some important records and documents may be held indefinitely, for example information held in relation to adoption. - Selected program client case notes/documents are only stored for five years after no contact with the organisation.
+Some specific programs by contractual requirement, require longer retention of client case notes/documents.